RodneyDieguez/RodneyDieguez/README.md

 - 👋 Hi, I’m @RodneyDieguez
 - 👀 I’m interested in all good technology, good books, good movies, good tv series...
 - 🌱 I’m currently learning Machine Learning, AWS Cloud, and other cool stuffs...
-- 💞️ I’m looking to collaborate on R Language, ETL processing, Power BI, Pentaho, AWS Cloud.
+- 💞️ I’m looking to collaborate on Power BI, R Language, ETL processing, AWS Cloud.
-- 📫 How to reach me, just send me a email, or post a comment here.
+- 📫 How to reach me, just send me an email, or post a comment here.

 <!---
 RodneyDieguez/RodneyDieguez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.